-Personally I will be running 700x40mm or 700x45mm tubeless.
+Personally, I will be running 700x40mm or 700x45mm tubeless.
 Again, if in doubt please ask.

-This tour is all above 2000 metres where the air is very dry and at least on occasions it will be hot, meaning the ability to carry one or preferably two water bottles is essential (either on your bike or in a hydration pack).
+This tour is all above 2000 metres where the air is very dry and at least on occasions, it will be hot, meaning the ability to carry one or preferably two water bottles is essential (either on your bike or in a hydration pack).

 Our back-up vehicle carries tools but please bring any specialised parts your bicycle may need - including a small selection of spare spokes, spare brake pads, spare tubes and a spare tyre etc.

-A means of carrying your camera, sunblock, jacket etc is also useful – either an on-bike bag – handlebar or saddlebag for example, or a lightweight day-pack.
+A means of carrying your camera, sunblock, jacket etc is also useful – either an on-bike bag – handlebar or saddlebag for example or a lightweight day-pack.

 •Recommendation: Although our hire bikes come equipped with a saddle if you have a saddle you use and are happy with it is strongly recommended that you use it on tour.
 If you use SPD type shoes please bring your own matching pedals.
 We are happy to fit these for you.
 You may also like to bring bar ends if you use them.
-Please bring you own bicycle water bottles or hydration pack.
+Please bring your own bicycle water bottles or a hydration pack.

-Despite being an adventurous tour where we often cycle through a quiet wilderness, we have managed to find hotels for each night of the tour, and at the time of research on every night except one your room will be ensuite.
+Despite being an adventurous tour where we often cycle through a quiet wilderness, we have managed to find hotels for each night of the tour, and at the time of research on every night except one, your room will be ensuite.
 On five nights the rooms are rural and more basic although still adequate for a good night’s slumber.
 On night 9 we stay in Longsa Pasture at just below 4000 metres.
 When we last visited a new guesthouse under construction just outside of the village where the owner assured us it will be up and running by the end of 2017.
-If it is not ready we will use the guest house in the village which has character, beds, and a kind hearted proprietress, however it is rather basic.
+If it is not ready we will use the guest house in the village which has character, beds, and a kind-hearted proprietress, however, it is rather basic.